Edmond Otis sensei

-Edmond Otis Sensei, a New Zealand resident from 2008 and citizen from 2015, has practiced karate since 1967 and is internationally known as a competitor, instructor, coach, and judge.
-He has coached numerous competitors to USA national and international championships, and has personally developed many high-ranking instructors.
+Edmond Otis sensei, a New Zealand resident from 2008 and citizen from 2015, has practiced karate since childhood and is internationally known as a competitor, instructor, coach, and judge.
+He is Chairman of the Shotokan International Alliance, has coached numerous competitors to USA national and international championships, and has personally developed many high-ranking instructors.

-Otis Sensei is a Senior Lecturer on the Faculty of Health and Sport Science, at EIT, in Hawke’s Bay.
-Before he and his family moved to NZ, he was a Senior Lecturer in Humanities and Physical Education, and Director of Martial Arts at the University of California, Riverside – the largest collegiate martial arts program in the United States.
+Otis sensei is a Senior Lecturer on the Faculty of Health and Sport Science, at EIT, in Hawke’s Bay, and has consulted with Health Hawke’s Bay to develop the “Let’s Make Me Resilient” program that has been presented in schools throughout the bay.
+Before he and his family moved to NZ, he was a Senior Lecturer in Humanities and Physical Education, and Director of Martial Arts at the University of California, Riverside, where he was twice recipient of the University Distinguished Award.
 NOTE: PLEASE SEE A FEW ARTICLES BELOW…

-An 8th Dan (degree) black belt, Otis Sensei travels extensively throughout North America, Europe, and New Zealand, conducting seminars for instructors and students that focus on karate as a rigorous and demanding physical art, an effective and decisive means of self-defense, an exciting competitive sport, and, for some, a philosophy of life.
-He is currently International Chairman & Chief Instructor for North America and Australasia of AJKA-International.
+An 8th Dan (degree) black belt, Otis sensei travels extensively throughout North America, Europe, and New Zealand, conducting seminars for instructors and students that focus on karate as a rigorous and demanding physical art, an effective and decisive means of self-defense, an exciting competitive sport, and, for some, a philosophy of life.

-Otis Sensei’s training began, at the age of 12, under the direct guidance of the Japan Karate Association’s (JKA) legendary, Hidetaka Nishiyama Sensei and Yutaka Yaguchi Sensei.
-At 18 he became a full time student of Ray Dalke Sensei (Nishiyama’s senior US student, and one of the first 3 non-Japanese to achieve official JKA instructor status).
-Otis Sensei was the senior member and captain of the nationally respected “Riverside Dojo” team coached jointly by Dalke Sensei and, JKA kumite icon, Frank Smith Sensei, for 12 years.
-He has been a close personal student of AJKA-I International Technical Director, Leslie Safer Sensei, 9th dan, since 1984.
+Otis sensei’s training began, at the age of 12, under the direct guidance of the Japan Karate Association’s (JKA) legendary, Hidetaka Nishiyama sensei and Yutaka Yaguchi sensei.
+At 18 he became a full time student of Ray Dalke sensei (Nishiyama’s senior US student, and one of the first 3 non-Japanese to achieve official JKA instructor status).
+Otis sensei was the senior member and captain of the national championship “Riverside Dojo” team coached jointly by Dalke sensei and, JKA kumite icon, Frank Smith sensei, for 12 years.
+He was Chairman and Chief Instructor of AJKA-I International from 1999 – 2019.

-Otis Sensei takes great joy in teaching Karate in Napier to students of all ages and levels of ability, and is excited about the prospect and challenge of personally developing a new Napier Karate program for kids and adults in Hawke’s Bay.
+Otis sensei takes great joy in teaching Karate in Napier to students of all ages and levels of ability, and is excited about the prospect and challenge of personally developing the Napier Karate program for kids and adults in Hawke’s Bay.

 In addition to his lifelong involvement in martial arts Otis Sensei is also a licensed psychotherapist, speaker, and consultant.
-He coaches private clients, businesses, professional athletes, and organizations to successfully apply cutting-edge research and classic martial arts strategies to a broad range of life’s professional, personal, and interpersonal challenges.
+He coaches a select group of private clients, businesses, professional athletes, teams and organisations to successfully apply cutting-edge research and classic martial arts strategies to a broad range of life’s professional, personal, and interpersonal challenges.
 For more information about these services please visit: www.edmondotis.co.nz and www.aact-now.org, or www.nz.linkedin.com/in/edmondotis.

-I started my Karate training in a related style called Seido Karate in 1992 in Mount Cook village in the heart of the Southern Alps over the next 8 years I continued to train in both Mount Cook and then in Christchurch where in 2000 I attained the rank of Shodan in that style.
-I had a break from training for 10 years, though it was never far from my thoughts, but with changes in my work life it made it hard to get to regular training.
+Geoff started his Karate training in a related style called Seido Karate in 1992 in Mount Cook village in the heart of the Southern Alps.
+Over the next 8 years he continued to train in both Mount Cook and then in Christchurch where in 2000 he attained the rank of Shodan in that style.
+Geoff had a break from training for 10 years.

-I returned to training in 2010 about a month before everyone’s world in Christchurch was turned upside down by a series of earthquakes which broke the city however the Karate club kept going and was a rock of relative normalcy and training through the earthquakes and helping a friend get ready for her Shodan helped prepare me for my Nidan grading with Seido.
+Geoff returned to training in 2010 about a month before everyone’s world in Christchurch was turned upside down by a series of earthquakes which broke the city.
+However the Karate club kept going and was a rock of relative normalcy and training through the earthquakes and helping a friend get ready for her Shodan helped prepare Geoff for his Nidan grading with Seido.

-After a moved to Napier in 2012 I have started Shotokan and have now earned a Nidan in this style as well.
-I enjoy working with both the adult and youth programs at Shotokan Karate Hawke’s Bay.
+After a moved to Napier in 2012 Geoff has started training in Shotokan and has now earned a Nidan in this style as well.
+Geoff enjoys working with both the adult and youth programs at Shotokan Karate Hawke’s Bay.

 Gabriel began practicing shotokan karate in 2005, at the age of 6, and is currently a 2nd degree blackbelt.
 He has competed internationally and trained with numerous senior level instructors at dojo’s and training events throughout Europe and the US.

-Karate is a big part of his life.
-Gabriel loves living, training and teaching in Hawke’s Bay.
+Karate was a big part of Gabriel’s life, growing up he loves living, training and teaching in Hawke’s Bay.